History of Sydney FC: Season 2 – 2009

 The second season of the W-League was much better for the Harbourside club.
 They welcomed 2 new foreign signings, Danish internationals Julie Rydahl Bukh and Cathrine Paaske-Sørensen who both brought much valuable experience to the club.
-The addition of these two players helped Sydney to claim the minor premiership in the W-League for the first time, and also went on to becoming Champions, defeating previous seasons champions Brisbane Roar 3–2 at Toyota Park.
+The addition of these two players helped Sydney to claim the minor premiership in the W-League for the first time, and also went on to becoming Champions, defeating previous season's champions Brisbane Roar 3–2 at Toyota Park.

 Season 3 – 2010–11

 Season 3 for Sydney FC was a brilliant season, Winning 8 of their 10 games, and scoring 29 goals as well as finishing Premiers of the 2010 competition with rivals Brisbane Roar being runners up.
-In the semi final against The City Derby rivals Melbourne Victory Sydney won comprehensibly 5–1 at Campbelltown Stadium, with striker Leena Khamis scoring a brace.
+In the semi-final against The City Derby rivals Melbourne Victory Sydney won comprehensibly 5–1 at Campbelltown Stadium, with striker Leena Khamis scoring a brace.
 However, after a hard-fought battle, Sydney would go on to lose the Grand Final against Brisbane Roar 2–1.

 Youth League

 Season 1 – 2008–2009

 The Inugrial Youth League season for Sydney FC, was a massive success, with their team going through the entire season on top of the ladder, and only losing 3 out of 18 games, with a goal difference of +21, amassing a mega 41 goals.
 The team would also go on to win the Championship, easily defeating Adelaide United 2–0 in the final.
-Notable player who would go on to play for Sydney FC, and other A-League clubs included:
+Notable players who would go on to play for Sydney FC, and other A-League clubs included: